wp-plugins/powerpress/readme.txt

 = Announcement =
 * Translation support has been completed for Blubrry PowerPress.
 If you would like to have PowerPress translated into other languages, please contact Angelo: cio [at] rawvoice.com.

+= 1.0.10 =
+* Released on TBA
+* Added support for Custom Post Types, introduced in WP 3.0.
+* Added `powerpress_print_options()` function to simplify printing select options in admin.
+* Switched to using `esc_html()` function (Thanks amereservant for bringing to our attention).
+* Added wp-config `POWERPRESS_ENQUEUE_SCRIPTS` define option if you want player.js to be enqueued (Feature request).
+* Optimized iTunes Summary option no longer selected on by default.
+Optimize iTunes Summary's clickable links do not appear on the online iTunes web site in the same way they do in the iTunes application.

 = 1.0.9 =
 * Released on 7/2/2010
 * Updated WP supported version tag to 3.0, we have yet to find any issues between PowerPress and the latest version of WordPress.